rschindeler/Pybash/docs/source/under_the_hood.rst

 Overview
 ---------------------------------

-The pybash interpreter is launched by creating an instance of the |pybash| class and calling its cmdloop() method (see :meth:`cmd.Cmd.cmdloop`).
+The Pybash interpreter is launched by creating an instance of the |pybash| class and calling its cmdloop() method (see :meth:`cmd.Cmd.cmdloop`).
 The |pybash| class extends the following:

     * |pybash_cmd|